Vitas: 2006–2014: Asian success, Return Home and films

 In 2012, Vitas was a guest star on several Russian talk shows, including Let Them Talk, where he was interviewed for the first time on Russian television after hiding himself from the press for about a decade.

-2015-present: viral videos and Bit bombit

-In June 2015, Vitas' unusual music video for his 2001 song "The 7th Element", which featured him as a kind of humanoid alien performing on the 2001 edition of Little Blue Light, became popular after it was posted on Reddit.
-It sparked memes throughout the internet, where it received a considerable amount of parodies.
-It reached its peak search on Google in 2017 when the meme became popular in Brazil as Facebook pages such as South America Memes were responsible for memes using footage from his performance of the song at the Songs of My Mother tour.
-On 5 October, he thanked the pages for his popularity.
+2015–present: Bit Bombit

 In 2019, Vitas released his fifteenth album Bit Bombit.
 He celebrated his 20th anniversary as an artist starting with a new concert tour in April 2019 in Moscow, while appearing at Evening Urgant on the day of his 40th birthday.
 He collaborated with Australian musician and DJ Timmy Trumpet on the song "The King" and performed with him at the Belgian rave festival Tomorrowland.
 In August 2020, Vitas' 20th anniversary EP OPERA20 was released in China.
 The album contained songs in English, Russian, and Chinese, as well as a collaboration with Chinese singer Elvis Wang.
 1,000 limited edition vinyl copies were issued.

 Following the COVID-19 pandemic, Vitas' touring abroad stopped and for a while, he solely performed in Russia.
 Since March 2022, he has withdrawn from performing publicly and focused mostly on his family.